-The Draft 2015/16 City of Darwin Municipal Plan was exhibited for public consultation for a minimum 21 days as prescribed by the Local Government Act.
-During this time the public were invited to comment on the Draft Plan.
-The consultation period opened on Wednesday 27 May 2015 and concluded on Friday 19 June 2015.
-All feedback received was presented at the Council meeting on 30 June 2015.
+The Draft 2015/16 City of Darwin Municipal Plan is to be exhibited for public consultation for a minimum 21 days as prescribed by the Local Government Act.
+Consultation commences on Wednesday 27 May 2015 and concludes at 5.00pm on Friday 19 June 2015.